Author – Abhinav Tyagi

 - ITC, the leading FMCG company, joined hands with a few NGOs and resident welfare associations to create the Wealth out of Waste (WoW) Initiative in Hyderabad.
 Monetary benefits act as an incentive for residents to participate actively in the WoW initiative.

-These are the various examples that demonstrate that waste management can be successfully achieved by segregation and decentralization of the waste.
+These are the various examples that demonstrate that waste management can be successfully achieved by segregation and decentralization of waste.